Cichorieae: Taxonomy

 In his Elemens de botanique ou methode pour connoître les plantes of 1694, Joseph Pitton de Tournefort first described this group as a taxonomic unit, calling it the "13th class of the plant kingdom".
 He only assigned taxa to it that are still regarded part of the Cichorieae today.
 Sébastien Vaillant gave this group the name "Cichoracées" in 1723.
 Since the name predates the start of the Linnean nomenclature in 1753, it is not valid, but Jean-Baptiste Lamarck and Augustin Pyramus de Candolle used the name Cichorieae in the Synopsis Plantarium in Flora Gallica Descriptarum, published in 1806.
-The name Lactuceae that was coined by Henri Cassini in 1819, comprises the same group of taxa and is thus a synonym.
+The name Lactuceae that was cioned by Henri Cassini in 1819, comprises the same group of taxa and is thus a synonym.
 Obviously, over the centuries since the group was first identified, numerous new taxa have been described that are now included in the Cichorieae, and the group has been divided in different subgroups using various morphological character states by authors such as Cassini, David Don, Christian Friedrich Lessing, A.P.
 De Candolle, George Bentham and Karl August Otto Hoffmann.